Sunday, December 4, 2022

 5. Night Flight

 Here we have an all-“new” album featuring outtakes from the fourth album and Houses of the Holy, as well as Page and Plant's experiment with the Bombay Orchestra where they re-recorded two Zeppelin tracks.
 For a cover, I used this image of a bunch of zeppelins from Dissolve, cropped it and decided to leave off any titles as the band often did with album covers.
-Assume that band name and album title would have been a sticker on the plastic wrap.
+Assume that the band name and album title would have been a sticker on the plastic wrap.
 I chose the title because I thought the zeppelins looked a bit like clouds.

 ALBION REVISITED